edrlab/thorium-reader-doc/content/en/th3/400_resources/380_technical-spec.md

   * Both ARM 64 and AMD 64 architectures are supported via different installers.
   * No additional software is needed.

-**Major and minor versions:** Thorium releases minor versions each 3 to 4 months, those are numbered with a dot and numbers after the main version number (e.g. 3.1.1).
-Those versions usually include bug fix, minor improvements and enhanced features but no major break.
-This technical specification page address the main version and all it's minor versions.
-In case of significative difference with a minor version, this will be informed in the corresponding section.
+**Major and minor versions:** Thorium releases minor versions every 3 to 4 months; those are numbered with a dot and numbers after the main version number (e.g., 3.1.1).
+Those versions usually include bug fixes and enhanced features, but no breaking changes.
+This technical specification page addresses the main version and associated minor revisions.
+If a minor version introduces a notable difference, it will be clearly indicated in the relevant section.

 ## Download, Installation, & Registration